PLEASE NOTE:

 Neither China nor France signed that first international test-ban

-treaty, and negotiations for stricter treaties have continued ever
+treaty, and negotiations for stricter treaties have continued

 since.